Paracoccidioides brasiliensis: Clinical manifestations

-P. brasiliensis causes mucous membrane ulceration of the mouth and nose with spreading through the lymphatic system.
-A hypothesis for entry of the fungus to the body is through periodontal membrane.
+Paracoccidioides brasiliensis causes mucous membrane ulceration of the mouth and nose with spread through the lymphatic system.
+A hypothesized portal of entry for the fungus to the body is through the periodontal membrane.
 The route of infection is assumed to be inhalation following which the infective propagule gives rise to the distinctive multipolar budding yeast forms in the lung resembling a "ship's wheel" seen in histological sections.
 Both immunologically normal and compromised people are at risk for infection.

 The lungs, lymph nodes, and mucous membrane of the mouth are the most frequently infected tissues.
 The pathological features of paracoccidioidomycosis are similar to those seen in coccidioidomycosis and blastomycosis.
 However, in the former, the lesions first appear in the lymphoid tissue and then extend to mucous membranes, producing localized to diffusive tissue necrosis of the lymph nodes.
 The typically extensive involvement of lymphoid tissue and the limited occurrence of the gastrointestinal tract, bone and prostate set the clinical picture of paracoccidioidomycosis apart from that of blastomycosis.